rule

 Text 29

-The bards, the chroniclers, the singers of heaven, the eulogists and jesters with mridangas, conches, kettledrums, vînâs, small drums and gomukha horns, all sang, danced and glorified with hymns the Lotus-eyed one as also did the brahmins.
+The bards, the chroniclers, the singers of heaven, the eulogists and jesters with mridangas, conches, kettledrums, vīnās, small drums and gomukha horns, all sang, danced and glorified with hymns the Lotus-eyed one as also did the brahmins.
+(Vedabase)

 Text 30

 The Supreme Lord, the Crest Jewel of the Renown of Piety, thus being glorified by His well-wishers around Him, entered the decorated city.
+(Vedabase)

 Text 31-32

 In the city of the king of the Kurus He saw the roads sprinkled with water fragrant of the mada [the rut-liquid] of elephants, colorful flags, gateways decorated with golden pots full of water and young men and women all in new apparel with ornaments, flower garlands and sandalwood on their bodies.
-In each home lamps were lit and offerings of tribute displayed with the smoke of incense drifting through the latticed windows and banners waving from the roofs that were adorned with golden domes with large silver bases.
+In each home lamps were lit and offerings of tribute displayed with the smoke of incense drifting from the latticed windows and banners waving from the roofs that were adorned with golden domes with large silver bases.
+(Vedabase)

 Text 33